 At the beginning of the 15th century, the great uprising of the native people broke out in Wales.
 In 1402, the Usk Castle was besieged by the forces of Owain Glyndŵr, but remained unconquered, although the town was plundered and burnt.
 The next attack took place in 1405, but this time the defenders, commanded by Lord Richard Gray of Codnor and Dafydd Gam, repulsed the attack.
 Encouraged by victory, they left the stronghold and defeated the Welsh at the Battle of Pwll Melyn, just a few hundred meters from the castle.

-In the mid-twelfth century its only stone element was a four-sided tower in the south-eastern part of the site, sometimes described as a keep.
-It consists of two floors above the basement – the ground floor and to this day has two two-light, romanesque windows in the south wall.
+In the mid-twelfth century only stone element of the castle was a four-sided, irregular tower in the south-eastern part of the site, sometimes described as a keep.
+Its walls were 1.3 to 1.5 meters thick.
+It consists of two floors above the basement – the ground floor and to this day has two two-light, Romanesque windows in the south wall.
 However, it probably played the role of a gate tower, not a keep, because in its eastern wall there is an arcade, which was later blocked.
 Probably the gatehouse originally had one room above the passage, and the second floor was added in the 13th century.
-The door was also added to connect the tower with the latrine in the south-west corner.
-In the years 1308-1309, a rectangular building was erected by the northern curtain, called the Countess’s Chamber.
-The next residential and economic buildings were erected during the reign of the widow of Glibert de Clare, Matilda.
-At that time a rectangular hall and a chapel on the north side of the castle emerged.
+The door was also added to connect the tower with the latrine in the south-east corner.
+In the fourteenth century, the levels of the tower ceilings were changed to re-create three floors, and in the second half of the fifteenth century, the northern wall was rebuilt, without window openings, but equipped with fireplaces on the upper floors.
+At that time, new late Gothic windows were created in the eastern wall.

 Elizabeth de Burgh and her husband continued to work on the castle, erecting a bay window next to the countess’s chamber.
 A new south gatehouse and two drawbridges were built on the outer ward, and the moat was cleaned.
 The fortified outer ward protected the castle from the east and south.
-It had at least one corner, cylindrical tower on the south side and subsequent gates on the north and east side.
+It had at least one corner, cylindrical tower on the south side and subsequent gates (posterns) on the north and east side.
 Economic buildings, including stables, were located there.

 The castle has survived to modern times in the form of a legible ruin.
 The entire defensive circuit of the upper castle has been preserved, with the exception of the southern tower.
 Also the gatehouse and the corner tower on the area of the former outer ward have been preserved.
 In a slightly worse condition, the northern residential buildings are visible, the castle chapel has not been preserved.
 The Usk stronghold is in private hands, but it is open to the public, during the summer there are outdoor events organized there.